emanueles/old_website_jekyll/_publications/towards-supporting-collaborative.md

 # Towards Supporting Collaborative Data Analysis and Visualization in a Coastal Margin Observatory

-E. Santos, P. Mates, E. Anderson, B. Grimm, J. Freire and C. Silva.
-In Proceedings of the ACM CSCW Workshop on The Changing Dynamics of Scientific Collaborations, 2010.
+*E. Santos, P. Mates, E. Anderson, B. Grimm, J. Freire, and C. Silva.
+To- wards supporting collaborative data analysis and visualization in a coastal margin observatory.
+In Proceedings of the ACM CSCW Workshop on The Changing Dynamics of Scientific Collaborations, 2010.*

 <center><img src="/assets/images/thumbs/cscw2010.png" style="width: 70%;" /></center>